 Former DIG Nalaka de Silva further remanded

-The former Director of the Terrorism Investigation Division (TID) was arrested by the CID on October 25, 2018, over a suspected plot to assassinate President Maithripala Sirisena and former Defence Secretary Gotabaya Rajapaksa.
+The former Director of the Terrorism Investigation Division (TID) was arrested by the CID on October 25, 2018, over a suspected plot to assassinate President Maithripala Sirisena and former Defense Secretary Gotabaya Rajapaksa.

 He was arrested after a police informant, Namal Kumara, made the allegations against Silva in a news conference.